 On going in we descended a wide staircase with forty eight steps to the church below (..).
 To the right on entering is the grotto containing it is said the Virgin's tomb. (..)
 Half way down the staircase in a recess to the right on entering the church is the tomb called that of St Anne.
 To the left of it at right angles is another called the tomb of St Joachim.
 Opposite to these two on the other side of the stairs is the supposed tomb of St Joseph standing in a small arched grotto as do the two opposite.
 On all these tombs the Greek told me remain the original stones that covered them and there is an altar over all four.
 The Virgin's tomb is in a natural grotto with a flat roof, but the recesses containing the other three are built and arched.

 William Turner - Journal of a Tour in the Levant - 1820

-Turner felt his duty to visit all the holy sites around Jerusalem, but his account indicates he had great doubts about the likelihood of what he was told.
+Turner felt his duty to visit and describe all the holy sites around Jerusalem.

 Old Jewish cemetery on the Mount of Olives

 Between east and south east of the east wall the valley is filled with tombs of the Jews which are common unadorned stones engraved with the name of the dead in Hebrew.
 I saw no distinction of rank in the tombs which all lie flat on the ground.
 Turner

 The Mount of Olives stands opposite the eastern walls of Jerusalem.
 The Jewish cemetery is very large because many Jews came to Jerusalem to die and be buried in holy ground.

 The next morning we set out again, in order to see the

 Sanctuaries, and other visitable places upon Mount Olivet.